WLAN-Pi/wlanpi-profiler/README.md

 The profiler attempts to address this problem by advertising the highest-level feature sets.

-## how to get started?
+## Getting started

+Start the profiler.
+It will broadcast a fake AP.

 When the client attempts association to the profilers fake AP, it will send an association frame.

 The capabilities of a client are determined based on the tool analyzing the association frame.

-If running directly from a terminal, once profiled, a text report prints in real-time to the screen and results write to a local directory on the WLAN Pi host.
+If running directly from a terminal, once profiled, a text report prints in real-time to the screen, and results write to a local directory on the WLAN Pi host.

 Saved results include a copy of the text report and the association frame in PCAP format, and the result is appended to a rotating `.csv` report.